Pre-Calabi-Yau algebras and topological quantum field theories: PROPs of marked ribbon quivers

 \subsubsection{Action of oriented marked ribbon quivers}

-Recall that in \cref{sec:graphicalhigher}, for an $A_\infty$-algebra/category $A$ we defined an action of directed trees of higher Hochschild cochains on copies of $A[1]$.
-We now show that this action naturally generalizes to an action of oriented marked ribbon quivers as above.
+Recall that in \cref{sec:graphicalhigher}, for an $A_\infty$-category $\cA$ we defined an action of directed trees of higher Hochschild cochains on $\cA$; more precisely, on the collection of morphism spaces $\cA(X,Y)$.
+We now show that this action naturally generalizes to an action of oriented marked ribbon quivers: the open in/outputs will still get assigned to $\cA(X,Y)$, but the closed in/outputs get assigned to Hochschild chains $C_*(\cA)$.

 This action is described graphically in the following way.
 For each $\times$-source, we input a Hochschild chain $a_0 \otimes a_1 \otimes \dots \otimes a_p$ by sending $a_0$ along the edge and drawing $p$-arrows corresponding to $a_1 \dots a_p$ \emph{counter-clockwise} from it: